Steadily moving semi-infinite fracture in plane poroelasticity: Boundary integral equations for steadily moving fractures

-It is important to note that additional closure relations are required to supplement the boundary integral equations for certain problems, particularly in hydraulic or frictional shear fracture propagation.
-In the case of a hydraulic fracture, assuming permeable fracture surfaces and identical pore and fracturing fluids, the pore fluid pressure $p_f(x)$ equals the pressure of the fracturing fluid within the fracture channel (in contrast to impermeable fracture surfaces, where pore fluid pressure and fracturing fluid pressure decouple).
+In the case of a hydraulic fracture, assuming permeable fracture surfaces and identical pore and fracturing fluids, the pore fluid pressure $p_f(x)$ can be identified with the pressure of the fracturing fluid within the fracture channel (in contrast to impermeable fracture surfaces, where pore fluid pressure and fracturing fluid pressure decouple).
 For a tensile (opening mode) fracture, the normal stress on the fracture surfaces is related to the fracturing fluid pressure inside the fracture as: $\sigma_{yy}(x) = -p_f(x)$.
 For a frictional shear fracture, the shear stress equals the frictional strength: $\sigma_{xy}(x) = -f\left[\sigma_{yy}(x) + p_f(x)\right]$, where $f$ denotes the friction coefficient.
+In addition, more general frictional models may additionally include rate-and-state effects, dilatancy, compaction, healing, or other shear-zone processes.